KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_3b_adding_data_to_our_template.md

 When a user clicks on the `<li>` HTML element holding the answer data, a method named `onSelect` in the Component's TypeScript file  is executed and passes the `answer` data through to the `onSelect` method.
 (You haven't yet defined the `onSelect` method in the _quiz.component.ts_ file just yet, you'll do that next!
       {% endhint %}

+8. Save the _src/app/quiz/quiz.component.html_ file.

-8. In Atom, open the *src/app/quiz/quiz.component.ts* file.
+9. In Atom, open the *src/app/quiz/quiz.component.ts* file.
 Copy the code below:

     ```
     onSelect(answer: Answer){